FirebaseExtended/codelab-rules/index.lab.md

 * Grant access based on authentication method
 * Create custom functions
 * Create time-based Security Rules
-* Implement a denylist and soft deletes
+* Implement a deny list and soft deletes
 * Understand when to denormalize data to meet multiple access patterns

 ## Set up
 Duration: 04:00

-You'll focus on the backend of a blogging application.
-Here's a high level summary of the app's functionality:
+This is a blogging application.
+Here's a high level summary of the application functionality:

 **Draft blog posts:**
 * Users can create draft blog posts, which live in the `drafts` collection.